Auxiliary police: Singapore

 In 2017, some of the APFs are looking to recruit Taiwanese nationals due to problems in recruiting and retaining Singaporeans and Malaysians alike.
 Some were deployed to work at land checkpoints alongside Singaporeans in 2018.

 According to reports from Radio Taiwan International, some Taiwanese nationals refuse to continue working due to the stress in their assigned job posts.

+In January 2024, Home Affairs Minister K Shanmugam said that other countries are being considered for recruitment into APFs such as China, India, Myanmar and the Philippines due to concerns of not recruiting enough Singaporeans.

 South Korea

 In South Korea, the Auxiliary Police have a military-like structure, in that it consists of volunteers selected among eligible males (aged 18–35) who have not yet fulfilled South Korea's obligatory military duty; service in the Auxiliary Police is accepted as equivalent to military duty.
 The length of service for Auxiliary Policemen is 21 months, which is identical to that of ROK Army enlistments.
 Within the Auxiliary Police ranks exists four sub-ranks similar to the four enlisted ranks in the ROK Army: Private Constable (이경; Igyeong), Private Constable First Class (일경; Ilgyeong), Corporal Constable (상경; Sanggyeong), and Sergeant Constable (수경; Sugyeong).

 When enlisted, volunteers first go through four-week basic military training at the Korea Army Training Center under administration of Ministry of National Defense.
 The recruits are then handed over to the Ministry of Public Administration and Security for later administration, and are given a three-week police training before being deployed to various police units (that are each no bigger than the size of a company) throughout the country.
 Depending on their assignment, the Auxiliary Policemen may assist the National Police Agency with a wide array of police works, such as riot policing, traffic control, crowd control, surveillance and patrol.
 Upon completion of their service, Auxiliary Policemen are discharged with a Sergeant rank in the ROK Army Reserve (except in cases of demotion).
+The unit is now currently disbanded and appears to be completely deactivated.